The company overview

 Accumulated leave, which is expected to be utilised within the next 12 months, is treated as short-term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.

-The Company treats accumulated leave expected to be carried fonvard beyond twelve months, as long-term employee benefit for measurement purposes.
+The Company treats accumulated leave expected to be carried forward beyond twelve months, as long-term employee benefit for measurement purposes.
 Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit credit method at the year-end.
 Actuarial gains/losses are immediately taken to the statement of profit and loss and are not deferred.
-The Company presents the entire leave as a current liability' in the balance sheet, since it does not have an unconditional right to defer its settlement for 12 months after the reporting date.
+The Company presents the entire leave as a current liability in the balance sheet, since it does not have an unconditional right to defer its settlement for 12 months after the reporting date.

-n) Fair value measurement
+o) Fair value measurement

-Fair value is the price that would be received to sell an asset or paid to transfer a liability- in an orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

 • In the principal market for the asset or liability, or

-• In the absence of a principal market, in the most advantageous market for the asset or liability The principal or the most advantageous market must be accessible by the Company.
+• In the absence of a principal market, in the most advantageous market for the asset or liability

-The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability', assuming that market participants act in their economic best interest.
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.

-The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+The Company uses valuation techniques that axe appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a w hole) at the end of each reporting period.
+For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability- and the level of the fair value hierarchy as explained above.
+For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.
 (As per Schedule28)

-o) Financial instruments
+p) Financial instruments

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instalment of another entity.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

 Initial recognition and measurement

-All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.
+All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financjal^assqt.

-For purposes of subsequent measurement, financial assets are classified in two broad categories:
+For purposes of subsequent measurement, financial assets are classified in two broad categories: u‘uau

 • Financial assets at fair value